saqib777/Python-programs/README.md

 # Python Programs

 A collection of small Python programs written while learning and practicing core concepts of Python.
-Each file covers a specific problem or feature — from simple logic exercises to slightly more practical use cases.
+Each file covers a specific problem or feature, from simple logic exercises to slightly more practical use cases.

 ---